 - Some foods and medicines can affect how deflazacort works.
 Tell your doctor if you are using any of the following:

-- Clarithromycin, diltiazem, efavirenz, fluconazole, phenytoin, rifampin, or verapamil
+- Carbamazepine, clarithromycin, diltiazem, efavirenz, fluconazole, phenytoin, rifampin, verapamil

 - Insulin or diabetes medicine